deavmi/homepage/content/blog/guillotine.md

 After having started the process of studying for my upcoming Java OCP examination I came across the section on Java's `ExecutorService`.
 Having already implementing something similar by hand by making use of Java's condition variables and mutexes (a.k.a. thew `synchronized` with its `notify()` and `wait()` method) I came to saw that I had indeed implemented a sort of scheduler that could have tasks submitted into it and upon submission returning a handle to them in the form of a `Future`.

+For those who want to immediately read the API, [here it is](https://guillotine.dpldocs.info/v0.0.14-beta/guillotine.html).

 ## What is a future?

 A future is effectively a handle on a submitted task that continues being run in the background and the future, this *"handle"*, let's you check if it is completed (i.e. what state it is in).
 Perhaps if it is in a state such as `RUNNING` you can continue doing other work till you come round to check it again.

 However useful that is I was more enthralled with the idea of calling `await()` on the `Future` and sleeping my thread till the task completed.

 ## Executors?
 D?

 There may very well be some library that provides an API similar to that of `ExecutorService` in Java but I decided I would implement it myself to have a library that was nice to user to my needs.
 It's things like, how does an error get reported back - *"do you re-throw the error or return it in the result when returning from the call to `await()`"* .
 Another question, *"what does the return value look like?"*.

 One of the things that I wanted to get working right away was the ability for someone to provide a task returning any primitive values such as `int`, `double` and so on but also any object type (this was easy enough as you just use `Object` then - the super type).
 However, with java there is a conversion that can occur easily between primitives like `int` and the OOP-version such as `Integer`.
 In D, we don't really like generics modelled in the way that Java does.
 In fact we *can do generics with primitives*.

 ### Wrapping functions

 I therefore went ahead and started working on a template (a form of meta-programming that is like generics but more powerful and can operate on symbols too - not just types).
 I started with a template which would let me take in any symbol at compile time, evaluate it to check the following:

 1. Is it a function?